-- II.B.1.
+II.B.1.
 For each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all fellows at that location.
-(Core) - II.B.1.a) In addition to the program director, at least one faculty member must have certification in advanced peri-operative TEE by the NBE.
-(Core) - II.B.1.b) The faculty must include individuals with expertise in other subspecialties of anesthesiology.
 (Core)

+II.B.2.
+Faculty members must:

+II.B.2.a) be role models of professionalism; (Core)